swrlly/erdos393/README.md

 ## Use a Better Approach

 These approaches are definitely not optimal.
 Too many multiset partitions/no guarantee for window width for geometric mean.
-Other approaches are significantly better; [Boris Alexeev](https://github.com/teorth/erdosproblems/issues/92#issuecomment-3299469526) solves a polynomial over the integers, while Andrew Howroyd on OEIS looked at divisors of $n!$.
+Other approaches are significantly better; [Boris Alexeev](https://github.com/teorth/erdosproblems/issues/92#issuecomment-3299469526) solves a polynomial over the integers, Andrew Howroyd on OEIS looked at divisors of $n!$, and David Corneth used both divisors and geometric mean ideas.
 Maybe you will find a more efficient approach :)

 # Caveats?